 “Ok, just what the hell is going on here?”
 Richard asked out to nobody in particular.
 “First the two of us on the same ship, obviously.
 Then the same section for our quarters, then the same duty shift.
 And now we find out that you’re in the same section as well on the same duty shift.
 This can’t be a coincidence.
 Things like this just don’t happen.
 Someone must be behind all of this.”

 “Hoshi,” Rachel gulped and lowered her voice almost to a whisper as she leaned in closer to the other woman.
-“Back when we were in Hawaii I learned that Richard and I were supposed to be on different ships.
-Let’s just say that I took care of that, if you catch my drift.”
+“Back when we were on vacation, I had a friend of mine in BuPers do some changes to our assignments.”

 “You’re not going to tell anyone about this, right?”